 1996 – 1998

 This emblem is based on the Nickelodeon logo, created by Tom Corey and Scott Nash in 1984.
-The original concept allowed for the image’s appearance to change – the main thing was to maintain the orange color and rounded font.
+The original concept changed the image’s appearance – the main thing was maintaining the orange color and rounded font.
 The Nickelodeon Movies logo is also a variation of such a transformation: designers gave it a form indicating the company’s connection to film production.

-The main part of the space is occupied by an orange vintage movie camera with two large reels on top.
+A vintage orange movie camera occupies the main part of the space, with two large reels on top.
 The first part of the brand name is written on it, set in Balloon Extra Bold font and slanted diagonally.
 To the right, a green film unwinds.
 It contains the word “Movies,” executed in Ad Lib font.

 1998 – 2000